bootlin/snagboot/README.md

 $ sudo udevadm trigger
 ```

-The affected devices will be accessible by the "plugdev" group.
-You can modify
+The affected devices will be accessible by the "plugdev" group, so please check
-the udev rules to pick a more restrictive group if you wish.
+that you are part of this group.
+You can also modify the udev rules to pick a
+more restrictive group if you wish.

 ## Usage guide